 TN Proof-of-Possession (TN PoP) is an extension to the base SHAKEN framework that enables an STI-authorized service provider to delegate authority for a subset of its telephone numbers to another non-STI entity.
-The non-STI entity can then use this “proof of possession” to provide cryptographically proof to STI verification services that it has authority to originate calls from the delegated TNs.
+The non-STI entity can then use this “proof of possession” to provide cryptographic proof to STI verification services that it has authority to attest the calls from the delegated TNs.

 This specification addresses all aspects of extending SHAKEN to support TN Proof-of-Possession, including: